MediScribe/docjet-mobile/architecture.md

 ## 3. Audio Playback Architecture (Refactored - April 2024)

+**CRITICAL NOTE (April 15th, 2024):** A major issue was identified: the application currently uses **TWO different audio player libraries**: `audioplayers` for the main playback adapter (`AudioPlayerAdapterImpl`) and `just_audio` for duration retrieval (`AudioDurationRetrieverImpl`).
+Additionally, the `AudioPlayerAdapter` interface in the **Domain Layer** incorrectly exposes types (`PlayerState`) from the `audioplayers` package, violating the Dependency Rule (data layer leaking into domain).
+This redundancy and leaky abstraction must be fixed.

+**REVISED PLAN:** The architecture will be refactored in two phases:
+1.  **Phase 1 (Interface Decoupling):** Define a library-agnostic `DomainPlayerState` enum/class.
+Update the `AudioPlayerAdapter` interface to use this domain type for its state stream.
+Update the current `audioplayers`-based implementation and its consumers (mapper, tests) to work with this new interface contract.
+2.  **Phase 2 (Standardize on `just_audio`):** Rewrite the `AudioPlayerAdapterImpl` to use `just_audio` instead of `audioplayers`.
+Update the adapter tests accordingly.
+Remove the `audioplayers` dependency entirely.

+The following description reflects the state *before* this critical refactoring begins.

 The audio playback system was significantly refactored to improve testability and separation of concerns, moving away from a monolithic service.
 It now utilizes a **Clean Architecture approach with Adapter and Mapper patterns**.

-This refactoring addressed challenges in testing complex asynchronous stream logic and tightly coupled dependencies.
-The new architecture isolates the third-party audio player (`audioplayers` package) and separates the logic for transforming raw player events into domain-specific state.

 ### 3.1.
 Playback Architecture Diagram